Lutherie

 Mandolin Building

-This year, we’ll have 15 mandolin building spots available that feature a new mandolin design (See Mandolin Building 2.0).
-There is no building experience required - just a good attitude and focus.
 Tuition includes your mandolin kit and expert instruction from luthiers Marcus Engstrom, Dan Roberts, Bobby Wintringham, Brody Klemer, William Classon, and Mark Gibson.

 Flat fingerboards were traditional on mandolins but most modern top level mandolins come with a compound radius fretboard.
 Even many of the older vintage mandolins are being converted to these fretboards to improve their playability, so we decided to make compound radiused fretboards.
 The improvement in playability will be remarkable!
 In addition, the mandolin soundboard design is being retooled to more of an archtop design.
 By laminating the tops for more radius, we can use parallel tone bars and f holes to get a sound more similar to archtop mandolins.
 We’ll still glue and voice the tone bars as a class so the voicing process will remain fun and educational.
 And, the tops should prove a bit more stable long term.
 We are also considering utilizing an adjustable bridge and cast tailpiece as well as part of the design.
-We hope you are as excited about these upgrades as we are!

 The Experience